Causal Testing: Finding Defects' Root Causes: Causal Testing Effectiveness

+\textbf{RQ1: Does Causal Testing improve the developers' ability to identify the root causes of defects?}

-The primary goal of Holmes is to provide causal execution information to help developers identify the root cause of test failures.
-To answer RQ1, we analyzed the responses participants gave to the question ``What caused Test XX to fail?''
-We marked responses as either correct or incorrect.
-We considered a response correct if it captured the full and true cause of the defect, and incorrect if it was missing at least part of the true root cause.
+The primary goal of Causal Testing is to help developers identify the root cause of test failures.
+To answer RQ1, we analyzed the responses participants gave to the question ``What caused Test X to fail?''
+We marked responses as either correct (captured full and the true cause) or incorrect (missing part or all of the true cause).

 Figure~\ref{fig:correctness} shows the root cause identification correctness results.
-When using Holmes, developers correctly identified the cause 92\% of the time (44 out of 48), but the control group only identified the cause 81\% of the time (39 out of 48).
-Fisher's exact test reports the probability that the control and experimental group's distributions of identifying the causes come from the same underlying distribution as only 11\%.
+When using Holmes, developers correctly identified the cause 86\% of the time (96 out of 112 times).
+The control group only identified the cause 80\% of the time (88 out of 110).
+Fisher's exact test finds that these samples come from different distributions with 83\% probability ($p = 0.17$).

-For four of the six defects, (defects~1, 2, 3, and 6), developers using Holmes were more accurate when identifying root causes than the control group.
-One defect (defect~5), showed 100\% accuracy in root cause identification by both groups.
-For one defect (defect~4), the control group was better at identifying root causes (but only one Holmes user identified the root cause incorrectly).